This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Blueberry Pie

-These step-by-step photos and instructions help you visualize how to make an individual blueberry pie.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to a mini blueberry pie for two.
+See the recipe card below for ingredient amounts and full recipe instructions.

-• Using a hand mixer, mix together the butter and sugar until well blended.
-Add the flour, cornstarch, and salt and mix until combined.
+Preheat the oven to 350°F (177°C).
+Using a hand mixer, cream the butter and sugar until smooth.
+Add flour, cornstarch, and salt; mix until combined.

 shortbread cookie dough pressed into a red baking dish.

-Make the filling: In a small bowl, toss the blueberries with sugar, flour, lemon zest, and lemon juice.
-Pour them over the cooled cookie crust.
+In a small bowl, combine blueberries, sugar, flour, lemon zest, and lemon juice.
+Spoon the mixture evenly over the cooled crust.

 blueberries tossed with flour and juice on top of a pie crust in a red baking dish.

-• Bake the pie: Place the dish on a baking sheet and bake for 45 to 50 minutes.
+Place the dish on a baking sheet and bake for 45-50 minutes, until the filling is bubbling.

 Expert Tips